 \ Contributions in relation to statutorily required pension contributions are the contributions an employer actually made to the System, as distinct from the statutorily required contributions.

 Amounts were determined as of June 30 of each fiscal year.
-Changes of benefit terms: There were no changes of benefit terms in 2017.
-Changes of assumptions: There were no changes of benefit assumptions in 2017.

 This schedule is being accumulated prospectively until ten years of data is presented.

 OTHER POST-EMPLOYMENT BENEFITS PLAN SCHEDULE OF DISTRICT'S PROPROTIONATE SHARE OF NET OPEB LIABILITY